GraphLinq/GraphLinq.ScraperAPI/README.md

 ## Database

-The database is build on inital run so there is no need to supply a .sql file.
+The database is built on inital run so there is no need to supply a .sql file.